ShaharBenIshay/ShaharBenIshay/README.md

 - 👋 Hi, I’m @ShaharBenIshay
-- 👀 I’m a software engineer that interested in Data science, AI and especially different kind of algorithms
+- 👀 I’m a software engineer that interested in Data science and AI in general.
 - 🌱 I’m currently working as a software engineer.
 - 💞️ I’m 4rd year Bs.c Data sicence and engineering student at BGU University
 - 📫 How to reach me : shahar.benishay@gmail.com